sveltejs/svelte/site/content/blog/2022-04-01-whats-new-in-svelte-april-2022.md

 - [Lazy-Loading Firebase with SvelteKit](https://www.captaincodeman.com/lazy-loading-firebase-with-sveltekit) and [HeadlessUI Components with Svelte](https://www.captaincodeman.com/headlessui-components-with-svelte) by Captain Codeman
 - [SvelteKit Accessibility Testing: Automated CI A11y Tests](https://rodneylab.com/sveltekit-accessibility-testing/) by Rodney Lab
 - [Getting Started with KitQL and GraphCMS](https://scottspence.com/posts/getting-started-with-kitql-and-graphcms) by Scott Spence
-- [React ⇆ Svelte Cheatsheet](https://dev.to/joshnuss/react-to-svelte-cheatsheet-1a2a) lists the simularities and differences between the two libraries - by Joshua Nussbaum
+- [React ⇆ Svelte Cheatsheet](https://dev.to/joshnuss/react-to-svelte-cheatsheet-1a2a) lists the similarities and differences between the two libraries - by Joshua Nussbaum

 _To Watch_
 - [Svelte Extravaganza | Async](https://www.youtube.com/watch?v=mT4CLVHgtSg) by pngwn